kylebenji/octoplan/README.md

 Octoplan uses a variety of tech in its code, including:

-- React and some accompanying libraries
+- React and accompanying libraries
 - Redux
 - Bootstrap
 - SASS